Apply for Aadhar Card Online or Offline – A Detailed Guide To Make Aadhar Card Registrations Easy…

 On successful enrolment or Aadhar Card Online Registration, every applicant receives a printed copy of Aadhar in the form of a card through post.
 Additionally one can anytime download the electronic copy of Aadhar details known as e-Aadhar from Resident portal of the Aadhar website.
 In India, the prime agency for Aadhar number issuance is the UIDAI (Unique Identification Authority of India).
 Data in most of the states is collected by UIDAI directly through its enrollment centres.
 However in some states (listed below) the data is collected by Census Agency ‘National Population Register (NPR)’ and after collection data is forwarded to UIDAI for scrutiny and prevention of duplication.

-Steps to apply for Aadhar Card Online:
+Steps to apply for Aadhar Card Online And Offline:

 For the Aadhar Card Online Registration, there are few things to keep in mind.
 Simply refer the steps below to get your Aadhar Card Online.